User Customizable and Robust Geo-Indistinguishability for Location Privacy: Models

 \subsection{Location Tree Model}

 We build a hierarchical index over a given spatial region for location representation.
-We consider a target area that is composed of a set of locations $\vLeafNodeSet{} = \left\{\vLeafNode{}{1}, ..., \vLeafNode{}{K}\right\}$ in the highest granularity.
-Any location in $\vLeafNodeSet{}$ with lower granularity can be represented by a subset of $\vLeafNodeSet{}$.
 We design a tree-like structure, called \emph{location tree}, where each level of the tree represents a particular granularity of location data, and lower levels of the tree increase granularity.
+This representation of locations is intuitive and makes it easier for users to specify the granularity of location sharing they are comfortable with.

 In general, a tree can be represented by $\mathcal{T} = \left(\vNodeSet{}, \ordering \right)$, where $\vNodeSet{}$ denotes the node set and $\ordering$ describes the ordered relationship between nodes, i.e., $\forall \vNode{}{i}, \vNode{}{j} \in \vNodeSet{}$, $\vNode{}{j}\ordering \vNode{}{i}$ means that $\vNode{}{j}$ is a child of $\vNode{}{i}$. $\forall \vNode{}{i} \in \vNodeSet{}$, we let $\children{\vNode{}{i}}$ denote the set of $\vNode{}{i}$'s children, i.e., $\children{\vNode{}{i}} = \left\{\vNode{}{j} \in \vNodeSet{}\left|\vNode{}{j} \ordering \vNode{}{i}\right.\right\}$.
 Here, we slightly abuse notation by letting $v_i$ denote both location $i$ and its corresponding node in the location tree.
-Given these notations, we formally define a location tree as follows: \begin{definition} (\textbf{Location Tree}) A location tree $\mathcal{T} = \left(\vNodeSet{}, \ordering\right)$ is a rooted tree, where \begin{itemize} \item the root node $\vNode{}{\mathrm{r}} \in \vNodeSet{}$ represents the whole area: $\vNode{}{\mathrm{r}} = \vLeafNodeSet{}$; \item the tree is balanced and leaf nodes are $\left\{\vLeafNode{}{1}, ..., \vLeafNode{}{K}\right\}$; \item for each non-leaf node $\vNode{}{i} \in \vNodeSet{}$, its children $\vNode{}{j} \in \children{\vNode{}{i}}$ represent a \emph{partition} of $\vNode{}{i}$, i.e., locations in $\children{\vNode{}{i}}$ are disjoint and their union is $\vNode{}{i}$. \end{itemize} \end{definition}
+Given these notations, we formally define a location tree as follows: \begin{definition} (\textbf{Location Tree}) A location tree $\mathcal{T} = \left(\vNodeSet{}, \ordering\right)$ is a rooted tree, where \begin{itemize} \item the root node $\vNode{}{\mathrm{r}} \in \vNodeSet{}$ represents the whole area \item the tree is balanced and leaf nodes are $\left\{\vNode{}{1}, \ldots, \vNode{}{K}\right\}$; \item for each non-leaf node $\vNode{}{i} \in \vNodeSet{}$, its children $\vNode{}{j} \in \children{\vNode{}{i}}$ represent a \emph{partition} of $\vNode{}{i}$, i.e., locations in $\children{\vNode{}{i}}$ are disjoint and their union is $\vNode{}{i}$. \end{itemize} \end{definition}